 A good quality coconut water is nature's electrolyte replacement.
 Also delicious straight up so I always have coconut water in my fridge.
 My preferred brand is Natural Raw C which is the best tasting coconut water out there, lowest in sugar, GMO free and not flash pasteurised like a lot of carton coconut water is!

 Eat more cooling and hydrating foods such as fruits and salads, especially cucumber, lettuce, celery, melons and yoghurt.
 Make a smoothie when it's too hot to eat.
 I base a lot of my smoothies on coconut water as well.

 Exercise in the cooler parts of the day when the sun is not as fierce, early morning and late afternoon are best if you are exercising outdoors.
 Keep in the shade when possible.
 Get into swimming laps at your local pool or take up Aqua Aerobics!
 Water based exercise is perfect to motivate you on hotter days.

 Don't organise events and gatherings outside in the middle of the day!
 Catch up for morning teas and early dinners if you are meeting people for picnics and BBQS in the great outdoors.

 Another idea is to keep a spray bottle of water in the fridge so you can spritz yourself with cold water when needed.
 You can even add a few drops of essential oil to the bottle (check which oils are safe in pregnancy) peppermint and spearmint are particularly cooling.

 I love using my mists for this purpose.
-I keep them in the fridge and then spray all over my face and body for an instant cool down.
+I keep them in the fridge and then spray them around me for an instant cool down.
 The great things about these are that you get the added benefit of being treated by Flower Essences at the same time!

 Have a wonderful summer and be like a cucumber (as in cool as a....!)